HyperTag/documentation/src/content/cloud-destinations/pebble-post.md

 ---
+collectionKey: cloud-destinations

-title: Pebble Post
+navText: Pebble Post

-sidebar: platform_sidebar
+path: '/cloud-destinations/pebble-post/'
 ---

 MetaRouter makes it easy to send your data to Pebble Post.
 Once you follow the steps below, your data will be routed through our platform and pushed to Pebble Post in the appropriate format.

 ## What is Pebble Post and how does it work?

 Pebble Post uses online data to target consumers with printed mail and solutions for remarketing, acquisition, prospecting, and brand awareness.

 As customers browse your site, pebble post automatically builds a targeted mailing list based on their page visits, searches, cart abandonments, etc. They offer campaign management and segmentation tools, address graphs with multiple identifiers, real-time analytics, and dynamic post-card production that reaches users only hours after their visit to your site.